amankhoza/data-mining/SearchEngine/readme.md

 # Dependencies
-In order to be able to run the code in this project, you must install the following python dependencies:
+In order to run the code in this project, the following python dependencies must be installed:

 `pip install beautifulsoup4`